erkobridee/react-socket-simple-chat/docs/requirements/features.md

 * Settings page

-  * Add a dropdown to defines the lenght of the cached messages [1000, 500, 300, 100]
+  * Add a dropdown to defines the length of the cached messages [1000, 500, 300, 100]